Internal note: Notify of changes

 Step 4: Uninstall LastPass

 After all your organization's data and settings have been moved to Dashlane, ask your plan members to uninstall any LastPass apps.
-Otherwise, they might have problems using Autofill and other Dashlane features.
+Otherwise, they might have problems using autofill and other Dashlane features.

 Uninstall the LastPass browser extension and desktop app